asmodeus812/nvim-fuzzymatch/README.md

 any type, regardless of the source, user defined stream or executable command, and to do so in a way that is non-blocking and does not interfere with the user experience and usability of the editor.
 Another goal of this plugin is to minimize spawning external processes and leverage only built-in solutions to filter and match list items (With the exception of course when the executable is a provider of content)

-## Features

-- \*\*\*\*:
-- **Fast**: Utilizes built-in `fuzzymatch` functions for quick matching.
-- **Preview Support**: Built-in previewers for selected items.
-- **Customizable**: Flexible configuration options for various use cases.
-- **Interactive**: Real-time filtering as you type for both system executable and user defined streams.
-- **Non-blocking**: Designed to minimize UI blocking with batching and debouncing.
-- **Lightweight**: Minimal dependencies, easy to integrate into existing setups.
-- **Extensible**: Modular design allows for easy addition of new features and sources.
-- **Multiple Selection**: Supports selecting multiple items and performing batch actions.
-- **Built-in Sources**: Includes example sources for files, buffers, and more.
-- **Action Handlers**: Predefined actions for common tasks like opening files, sending to quickfix, etc.
-- **Decorators**: Customizable list item entry decorations such as icons or user defined decorators.
-- **Cross-Platform**: Works on any system with a modern version of Neovim or Vim, does not depend on external binaries.
-- **Asynchronous Operations**: Handles large datasets without freezing the UI, ensuring a smooth user experience.

 ## Installation